Dahlandia Hotel Review: Isla Múcura, Colombia

 The single fan (shared over three beds) helped of course, but it had trouble keeping up on some of the hotter nights.
 The mattresses were made of thick foam, which trapped heat and didn’t help matters.

-There is no Wi-Fi at the Dahlandia resort, but if you have a local SIM card, you can get decent, albeit slow 3G, cell service.
-I bought my Colombian SIM Card at the Extra food chain and I was able to get 2-4 bars of service on most occasions.
+There is no Wi-Fi at the Dahlandia resort, but if you have an eSIM card, you can get decent, albeit slow cell service.
+I was able to get 2-4 bars of service on most occasions.

 Cute little lizards live in the thatch roofs above the rooms.
-This is a double-edge sword; the lizards are excellent bug killers, but you will occasionally find a tiny little lizard poop on your blankets.
+This is a double-edged sword; the lizards are excellent bug killers, but you will occasionally find a tiny little lizard poop on your blankets.

-We could hear really loud music coming from the village next door until well past midnight on December 24 & 25.
+We could hear really loud music coming from the village next door until well past midnight on December 24 and 25.
 Given this didn’t happen any other night, let’s chalk that up to it being a Christmas celebration?

-There are roosters living in the village next door, so if you are a light sleeper, you’ll hear them crowing as the sun rises sometime between 4-5am.
-Other things which woke us up were music from the resort workers cell phones walking to work, goats bleating, etc.
+There are roosters living in the village next door, so if you are a light sleeper, you’ll hear them crowing as the sun rises sometime between 4 – 5 am.
+Other things which woke us up were music from the resort workers’ cell phones walking to work, goats bleating, etc.

 Daily Schedule at Dahlandia

 Power is not available 24 hours a day at Dahlandia.
-The official schedule is that you will get power from 6PM to 7AM, but on most days the power was turned on in the early afternoon.
+The official schedule is that you will get power from 6 pm to 7 am, but on most days the power was turned on in the early afternoon.
 I imagine this is a function of how well the solar panels are working.

-The showers are available from 4PM.
+The showers are available from 4 pm.

-Breakfast is served around 7:30am, lunches at 12:30 and dinner at 7pm.
+Breakfast is served around 7:30 am, lunches at 12:30 and dinner at 7 pm.

 All times are approximate and are subject to island time adjustments of +/- 1 hour.
 We found waiting for food to be annoying sometimes, especially at lunch when we’d leave the beach to be at our 12:30 lunch, only to have to wait until 1:15…

-Food at Dahlandia
+Food and Full-Board Meals at Dahlandia

-We purchased the full board package at Dahlandia, meaning breakfast, lunch and dinner were included.
-Overall, the quality of the food was quite good – it was tasty and fresh.
+We purchased the full-board package at Dahlandia, meaning breakfast, lunch and dinner were included.
+Overall, the quality of the food was quite good, it was tasty and fresh.

-Our only real complaint (and it’s a big complaint) was the very small portion sizes – we are not large people and the small meal portions left us hungry after most meals.
+Our only real complaint (and it’s a big complaint) was the very small portion sizes.
+We are not large people and the small meal portions left us hungry after most meals.
 We’re fortunate we had small kids who didn’t finish their meals, so we filled our tummies by eating their leftovers.

 The open air dining area is in a beautiful location, very close to the water.
 The resort was full to capacity when we stayed and the restaurant was crowded.
 We elected to dine at our private table underneath our Family Hut to free up room for other guests in the small dining area.